AuroraEditor/AuroraEditor/README.md

 ## Community

 Join our community on [Discord](https://discord.gg/vsu37gqGrK) where we discuss and collaborate on all things of Aurora Editor.
 Don't be shy, jump right in and be part of the discussion!

+## Community Details

+We would love to hear what kind of great ideas you as the community have.
+If you have an idea or a feature request for Aurora Editor feel free to add it to the [Ideas Discussion](https://github.com/AuroraEditor/AuroraEditor/discussions/categories/ideas).

+If you created an awesome feature for Aurora Editor why not [Show and tell](https://github.com/AuroraEditor/AuroraEditor/discussions/categories/show-and-tell), and celebrate with the community and developers of Aurora Editor.

+When we have some awesome news or a big annoucement to make, we will be making it in the [Annoucement Discussion](https://github.com/AuroraEditor/AuroraEditor/discussions/categories/announcements).
+So stay tuned for any future annoucments.

 ## Contributing